github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 {% data reusables.enterprise-accounts.policies-tab %}
 {% data reusables.enterprise-accounts.copilot-tab %}
 {% data reusables.enterprise-accounts.copilot-policies-tab %}
 1. Next to "Suggestions matching public code," click the dropdown menu and select the policy you want to enforce.
-By default, suggestions matching public code are enabled at the organization level.

 ## Managing the use of {% data variables.product.prodname_copilot %} features on {% data variables.product.prodname_dotcom_the_website %}